-Mass recoveries were up to 48% and magnetite ( $Fe_3O_4$ ) ranged from 95% to 100% using a 75 μm grind.
+Davis Tube Recoveries, (DTR), were also completed on the magnetite intersection in Hole AHRC0045.
+The average feed grade over a 34m composite was 34.77% Fe with DTR concentrate at 69.37% Fe.
+Mass recoveries were up to 48% and magnetite (Fe3O4) ranged from 95% to 100% using a 75 μm grind.
 The DTR work completed on this hole was the first for Byro South Ore Body.
-Continued metallurgical work is ongoing to investigate the optimum grind, and crush and ball mill indices for processing.
+Metallurgical work is ongoing to investigate the optimum grind, and crush and ball mill indices for processing.
 The next phase of drilling at the Byro South ore body should generate enough information to proceed to a JORC Compliant inferred resource.